linsyking/messenger-manual/appendix.typ

 === `SOMPlayAudio`

-*Definition.* `SOMPlayAudio String String AudioOption`
+*Definition.* `SOMPlayAudio Int String AudioOption`

 This message is used to play an audio.
-It has three parameters: audio name, audio URL, and audio option.
-The audio name is similar to the sprite name which is used to identify the audio so that later users can stop the audio by name.
-The audio URL is the URL of the audio file.
+It has three parameters: channel ID, audio name, and audio option.
+The channel ID is where this audio will be played.
+There might be multiple audios playing on the same channel.
+Audio name is what users define in the keys of `allAudio`.

 `AudioOption` is defined in `Messenger.Audio.Base.elm`: